SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 We will define a method `+` on the `DieHandle` class.
-In other languages this is often not possible or is based on operator overloading.
-In Pharo `+` is just a message as any other, therefore we can define it on the classes we want.
+In other languages, this is often not possible or is based on operator overloading.
+In Pharo `+` is just a message as any other, therefore we can define it in the classes we want.

-Now we should ask ourself what is the semantics of adding two handles.
-Should we modify the receiver of the expression or create a new one.
+Now we should ask ourselves what is the semantics of adding two handles.
+Should we modify the receiver of the expression or create a new one?
 We preferred a more functional style and chose to create a third one.

-The method `+` creates a new handle then adds the dice of the receiver to it, and then one of the handles passed as argument to the message.
-Finally we return it.
+The method `+` creates a new handle then adds the dice of the receiver to it, and then one of the handles is passed as an argument to the message.
+Finally, we return it.

 ```
 DieHandle >> + aDieHandle